BetweenWalls/PD2-Singleplayer/README.md

 ## Setup Guide
 The singleplayer [PlugY mod](http://plugy.free.fr/) adds stash pages for all the items.
 A copy of PlugY v14.03 is included in the files.

-1. Install Diablo II LoD
-2. Install PD2
+1. Pre-Setup - Ensure you have *Diablo II LoD* and *PD2* installed
-3. Add PlugY and this item/character pack - copy the *Diablo II* folder included here into *Program Files* (or wherever your *Diablo II* folder is)
+2. Add PlugY and this item/character pack - copy the *Diablo II* folder included here into *Program Files* (or wherever your *Diablo II* folder is)
+3. Run PlugY.exe as administrator

-4. Run PD2 via the launcher to get the latest patch/update
+You'll still need to run PD2 via the launcher occasionally to get the latest patch/update.
-5. Run PlugY.exe as administrator

 If you want to update old character/stash files, see [PD2-Converter](https://github.com/BetweenWalls/PD2-Converter#simple-characterstash-converter-for-pd2).